 These AIP and paleo Crunchy Tuna Wraps are super simple and so delicious.
-Soft cassava wraps are packed with a hearty and healthy tuna salad, kale, avocado and plantain chips and toasted for extra crunch.
+Soft gluten-free tortillas are packed with a hearty and healthy tuna salad, kale, avocado and plantain chips and toasted for extra crunch.

 These AIP and paleo Crunchy Tuna Wraps are so good!
 The delicious tuna salad filling is complete with crunchy green apple and celery and is paired with kale, crispy plantain chips and creamy avocado.
+The filling is folded in soft gluten-free tortillas with cassava flour.
 The entire wrap is then toasted a hot skillet for the most delicious crispy-on-the-outside, soft-on-the-inside texture.

 Here are the main ingredients in these amazing Crunchy Tuna Wraps:

 - lemon juice

 - olive oil

 - garlic powder

 - plantain chips (or other AIP compliant chips)

 - gluten-free tortillas

 FAQs for these Crunchy Tuna Wraps